Ask Gerda: Tips for Healthy Immunity and Inflammation?

 Turmeric contains many bioactive compounds, and the one we know the most about is curcumin.
 Curcumin is an antioxidant that has multiple desirable effects on immune activation.
 In extensive cell culture research and some clinical studies, curcumin has been shown to help reduce the production of cytokines, like TNF-α and interleukins.

 Turmeric and curcumin are available in multiple kinds of supplements, including special curcumin formulations, turmeric extracts, and turmeric root products.
-It can be difficult trying to figure out which one to choose.
+Here’s something a little different: a latte mix with turmeric, coconut, ginger, and activating black pepper.
+Mix the powder with hot oat milk for a delicious golden latte.

-The probiotics are surrounded by an outer capsule containing prebiotics, which are food for bacteria.
-The outer capsule alone is amazing—pomegranate and pine bark extracts are two of my favorite plant extracts.
-If the bacteria share them with my gut cells, so much the better.
+The probiotics are surrounded by an outer capsule containing prebiotics—food for bacteria—from pomegranate, one of my favorite beneficial plants.
+If the bacteria share this with my gut cells, so much the better.*

 Comfort foods and indulgence may be what you want, and that’s okay.
 If you aren’t sticking to a whole-foods, nutrient-rich diet right now, don’t stress about it.
-But you may wish to consider a high-quality multivitamin, such as one of the five goop protocols.
+But you may wish to consider a high-quality multivitamin.
 Key players here are zinc, vitamin C, copper, and selenium.
 And vitamin D, which we usually get from sunlight.
+The Mother Load and Balls in the Air—two goop multivitamin protocols—are excellent sources of these vitamins and minerals.
+In Balls in the Air, you’ll also find N-acetylcysteine, a particularly valuable nutrient for balanced immunity.
+Read more about the goop protocols here.*

 Here’s how these nutrients work:

-- •Zinc is essential for the pathways through which the production of cytokines is controlled.
+Zinc is essential for the pathways controlling the production of cytokines.

-- •We bring up vitamin D when talking about all aspects of immune support because it’s multitalented: Vitamin D can help support a healthy inflammatory balance in our lungs.
+We bring up vitamin D when talking about all aspects of immune support because it’s multitalented, and vitamin D can help support a healthy inflammatory balance in our lungs.
+For more about vitamin D, go here.*

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of goop.